RAF Fairford: 21st century

+Between December 2021 and December 2022, work was undertaken to resurface taxiways and aircraft parking stands located in the north eastern part of the airfield.
+Over 1,200m of taxiway surfacing was replaced, with two parking stands removed and eleven replaced.
+Drainage infrastructure and airfield ground lighting were also upgraded.

-In February 2022, four B-52 bombers from the 69th Bomb Squadron were deployed to RAF Fairford for 6 weeks.
+In February 2022, four B-52H bombers from the 69th Bomb Squadron were deployed to RAF Fairford for six weeks.

+In August 2024, a Northrop Grumman RQ-4B Global Hawk deployed to and operated from RAF Fairford for the first time.

 Role and operations

+Ownership and administration

+RAF Fairford is owned by the British Ministry of Defence.
+Although designated as an RAF station, it is made available to the US Department of Defense under the 1951 NATO Status of Forces Agreement and other arrangements.
+The use of the station for combat operations is a joint decision between the British and US governments.

+Security

+Security outside the perimeter of the station is the responsibility of the Ministry of Defence Police, whereas security within the station is provided by the US Visiting Forces.

+On 1 April 2006, RAF Fairford was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
+The effect of the act was to make it a specific criminal offence for a person to trespass into the station.

+Operations

 RAF Fairford is a Forward Operating Location made available to the United States by the UK Government.
 It is the only bomber forward operating location in Europe and is predominately used by US Air Force deployments of the B-1B Lancer, B-2A Spirit and B-52H Stratofortress aircraft taking part in Air Force Global Strike Command's Bomber Task Force missions.

+The US Air Force's 421st Air Base Squadron provides Menwith Hill with base and mission support services.
+The squadron is part of the 423rd Air Base Group which in turn is part of the 501st Combat Support Wing, both of which have their headquarters at RAF Alconbury in Cambridgeshire.

-Since October 2019 the base has been hosting US Air Force's U-2S Dragon Lady reconnaissance aircraft, operated by the 99th Expeditionary Reconnaissance Squadron.
+Since September 2019, Fairford has hosted a detachment of U-2S Dragon Lady reconnaissance aircraft, operated by the 99th ERS.

 Base and mission support is provided by the 420th Air Base Squadron, a Geographically Separate Unit of the 501st Combat Support Wing based at RAF Alconbury in Cambridgeshire.

 Based units

 Notable units based at RAF Fairford.